YuWei-CH/Airline_ticket/README.md

 #### detailed structure
 index.html: Home page, allowing customers and employees to register for login.
 It also allows to view future flights.
 no_permission.html: If the user performs some unauthorized operation, he will be returned to this page.

+Static:
+- style.css: contain all style formant.

 Staff folder:
-- add-airplane.html to enable staff add plane.
+- add-airplane.html: enable staff add plane.
-- add-airpoet.html to enable staff add airport.
+- add-airpoet.html: enable staff add airport.
-- change-status.html to allow staff change the status of a plane.
+- change-status.html: allow staff change the status of a plane.
+- display-all-airplane.html: show all current airplane for this airline.
+- new-flight.html: add new flight.
+- staff-login.html: enable staff login system.
+- staff-register.html: register staff.
+- success.html: show a success result for some insertion and query.
+- view-customer-flight.html: view flight data for a specific customer.
+- view-customers.html: after click, staff can view this customer.
+- view-flights.html: view public flight.
+- view-ratings.html: view rating and comments for all or specific flights in this airline.

+User folder:
+- user-flight-booking.html: allow user search and book flight through some specific conditions.
+- user-login.html: allow user to login.
+- user-main.html: show personal flight information for this user.
+- user-payment.html: record customer's payment information.
+- user-purchase-result.html: display successful or error when costumer purchase a flight.
+- user-rate-result.html: display successful or error when costumer rate a previous flight.
+- user-register.html: customer register.
+- user-spend.html: show this customer spending for past year, past 6 months and a specific range of date.
+- user-track.html: show all flights for this customer.
+Also, customer can rate and write comment for a previous flight.